Natural Gourmet Institute Contact Us

 Leslie Cerier is a nutrition expert and consultant, gourmet vegetarian caterer and cooking instructor, author of Going Wild in the Kitchen, The Quick and Easy Organic Gourmet, coauthor of Sea Vegetable Celebrations, and editor of Taste Life!
 Organic Recipes.
 Leslie has developed recipes for organic food companies and individuals for the past two decades.
 She has published dozens of articles on vegetarian cooking, nutrition, and organic lifestyles and has a deep appreciation for sustainable agriculture.
 Her website is lesliecerier.com.

-Jennifer Cornbleet is a graduate of Living Light Culinary Arts Institute and a nationally recognized raw food chef and instructor.
+Jennifer Cornbleet is a graduate of Living Light Culinary Arts Institute and a nationally recognized raw food chef, author and instructor.
 Through her company, Raw-Food Cuisine, she offers lectures, classes, hands-on workshops, and consultations in the Chicago area and nationwide.
-Her first book, Raw Food Made Easy for 1 or 2 People, was published in September, 2005.
+Her first book, Raw Food Made Easy for 1 or 2 People, was published in September, 2005 and the companion DVD is now available.
+Her second book Raw For Dessert will be published in the fall of 2009.
+Her website is www.learnrawfood.com.

 Ronald Dushkin, M.D. is a medical doctor practicing holistic medicine in New York City.
 He is a former physician at the Kripalu Center for Yoga and Health in Lenox, MA., and a charter member of the American Holistic Medical Association.